-Grief Counseling in Irvine, CA | CASA Therapy
+Grief Counseling in Irvine, CA & Nearby Areas | CASA Therapy

-At CASA Therapy, I know grief is not just sadness; it can feel like an earthquake that shakes your body, your relationships, and your sense of self.
-For first-gen Latinas, professionals of color, and multicultural couples, grief often carries hidden layers: cultural silence around death, pressure to stay strong for others, or the fear that honoring your loss means betraying your family’s resilience.
-Grief counseling offers a safe space to process, speak your truth, and slowly find your way back to yourself with care and compassion.
+Grief can show up in many ways.
+Sometimes it feels like quiet sadness, and other times it can feel like an earthquake, shaking your body, your relationships, and your sense of who you are.
+For folks of color, grief often carries additional, unspoken layers: cultural silence around death, pressure to stay strong for others, or the fear that honoring your loss somehow betrays your family’s resilience.

 What is grief counseling?

-Grief counseling is a therapeutic space designed to help you navigate the emotional, physical, and relational impact of loss.
-It’s not about “moving on” quickly or erasing the pain.
-It’s about learning to live with the loss in a way that feels bearable, honoring both your memories and your future.
-At CASA Therapy, grief counseling is trauma-informed and culturally rooted, meaning we make space for your family history, cultural expectations, and unique story of loss.
+Grief counseling is a supportive space where you can slow down and tend to the emotional, physical, and relational impact of loss.
+It’s not about “moving on” or rushing your healing, and it’s not about erasing the pain.
+Instead, it’s about learning how to carry your grief in a way that feels more manageable while continuing to honor your memories and making space for your future.

 Most common challenges grief counseling addresses